ansys/pyansys/README.rst

 operation for the end user while reusing information as much as possible across the API.

-- All the features of the original module (e.g. pythonic commands, interactive sessions).
+- All the features of the original module, including pythonic commands and interactive sessions
-- Remote connections to MAPDL from anywhere via gRPC.
-- Direct access to MAPDL arrays, meshes, and geometry as Python objects.
-- Low level access to the MAPDL solver through APDL math in a ``scipy`` like interface.

 Installation
 ~~~~~~~~~~~~